It’s annoying when the memory improvement exercises on your smartphone don’t help, isn’t it?

-(Pizza’s a really bad example, by the way, but like the Memory Palace, it has stronger originary ties in Ancient Greece – and even then, that’s still not the beginning of the story.
+(Pizza’s a really bad example, by the way, but like the Memory Palace, it has stronger ties to Ancient Greece.
+Even then, that’s still not the beginning of the story.
 Eat these foods that improve memory instead.)

 Creating a Memory Palace the right way is really simple.
 Make sure you have the Magnetic Memory Method Worksheets and free video series so that you’re good to go.

 And then make it one of your favorite memory improvement exercises to simply sit down and create at least one new Memory Palace each week.
 It’s easy-peasy, lemon-squeezy.

 2. Use A Memory Palace Every Day